 P.S.: If you’d like a quick refresher on meditation basics, read or listen to the simple instructions on our How to Meditate page.

-Diana Winston — also featured in our Embrace Change Buddhist Wisdom Summit — on committing to meditation practice.
-Featuring her “Ten Suggestions for Having a Regular Daily Practice Even if You Would Rather Be Thrown into a Shark-Infested Ocean.”
+Diana Winston shares some great advice, featuring her “Ten Suggestions for Having a Regular Daily Practice Even if You Would Rather Be Thrown into a Shark-Infested Ocean.”

 Despite all those resolutions — post-retreat, New Year’s, and otherwise — another day has gone by without meditating.
 You know it’s good for you, you know it’s probably the best thing you’ve ever done in your life and ever could do, but it’s really hard to do it.
 Why?